 Under § 522(f), however, the court must determine whether the debtor would have been entitled to the exemption in the absence of the lien.
 See Owen v.
 Owen, 500 U.S. 305, –––– – ––––, 111 S.Ct.
 1833, 1836–1837, 114 L.Ed.2d 350 (1991); In re Opperman, 943 F.2d 441, 443–444 (4th Cir.1991); In re Galvan, 110 B.R.
 446, 450 (9th Cir.
 BAP 1990).
 This determination is made as of the date the debtor files bankruptcy.
 In re Herman, 120 B.R.
 127, 130 (9th Cir.
 BAP 1990).
 The state of affairs considered by the court is hypothetical, not actual.
 Owen, 500 U.S. at ––––, 111 S.Ct. at 1837.
 Thus, the court must essentially treat the judicial lien as non-existent until the date of the bankruptcy at which time there is a hypothetical attempt to levy on the property by the trustee.
 See Herman, 120 B.R. at 130.

 Contact an Experienced Homestead Exemption Bankruptcy Attorney

 The bottom line is that bankruptcy creditors have rights, but sometimes those rights must yield to the rights of the debtors, including Chapter 7 bankruptcy debtors.
-If you are involved in a homestead exemption fight, contact the bankruptcy and real estate attorneys at Talkov Law at (844) 4-TALKOV (825568)
+If you are involved in a bankruptcy exemption fight, including one involving the homestead exemption, contact the bankruptcy and real estate attorneys at Talkov Law at (844) 4-TALKOV (825568)